Education

 At Levine

-Jeffrey has been on the Levine faculty since 1992 where he teaches piano, Jazz Theory and Improvisation for all instruments.
-He also leads teacher training workshops in jazz.
+Jeffrey has been on the Levine faculty since 1992, where he teaches jazz piano.

 Teaching Philosophy and Approach

 “I place importance on the goals of the student and on approaches to problem-solving that are adapted to each individual.
-Of course, there are things that every pianist has to know how to do and my students need to accomplish those.
-But in the larger sense, I teach the development of human potential through music.
+Of course, there are things that every pianist needs to know how to do, and my students must accomplish those.
+However, in a broader sense, I teach the development of human potential through music.
 That means making free, informed choices from an array of options, as opposed to learning just one way to do something, like performing a trick.
-My job is to acquaint students with more and more options to choose from.
+My job is to introduce students to an increasing number of options to choose from.
 Then they cultivate freedom and move in the direction of mastery.”